CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ACL-Commands.md

 ## nv show interface \<interface-id\> acl \<acl-id\> inbound control-plane

-Shows information about the ACL applied for the control plane.
+Shows information about the ACL applied for the control plane on the specified interface.

 ### Command Syntax